Barış Tan

-Barış Tan is a Turkish business and engineering academic.
-He is a Professor of Operations Management and Industrial Engineering at Koç University, Turkey.
+Barış Tan is a Turkish industrial engineer, business scientist and academic, who is the President of Özyeğin University.
 He is most known for his research in the areas of production systems, supply chain management, and operations management.
 He served as the vice president of academic affairs, dean of College of Administrative Sciences and Economics and Director of Graduate School of Business at Koç University.

 Tan has published over 100 papers and book chapters.
 He is the recipient of several best paper awards, and has been awarded Turkish Academy of Sciences Distinguished Young Scholar Award, TUBITAK fellowship, and NATO Science Fellowship.
-He is the manufacturing area editor of Flexible Services and Manufacturing Journal and associate editor of IISE Transactions.
+He served as the manufacturing area editor of Flexible Services and Manufacturing Journal and associate editor of IISE Transactions.
 He also serves in for-profit and non-profit organizations as a board member.

 Education

-Tan received his Bachelor’s degree in Electrical and Electronics Engineering from Boğaziçi University in 1990.
+Tan received his bachelor's degree in Electrical and Electronics Engineering from Boğaziçi University in 1990.
 He then moved to the United States, earning his M.E. degree in Industrial and Systems Engineering in 1991, M.S.E.
 Graduate Certificate in Manufacturing Systems in 1993, and Ph.D. in Industrial and Systems Engineering in 1994, at the University of Florida.

 Career

 Tan began his academic career as a Research Assistant in Industrial Research Laboratory at the University of Florida in 1991 during his PhD studies.
-In 1994, upon moving back to Turkey, he joined Koç University as an Assistant Professor in College of Administrative Sciences and Economics.
-He was promoted to Associate Professor in 1998, and became a Professor in 2002.
-He has also been serving there as a Professor of Industrial Engineering since 2014.
+In 1994, upon moving back to Turkey, he joined Koç University as an assistant professor in College of Administrative Sciences and Economics.
+He was promoted to associate professor in 1998, and became a professor in 2002.
+He served there as a professor of Operations Management and Industrial Engineering until 2024.

 During his tenure at Koç University, Tan held several administrative appointments.
-He was the Dean of the College of Administrative Sciences and Economics during 2007-2013.
-Followed by this role, he served as Vice President for Academic Affairs from 2013 till 2021.
-He served twice as Director of Graduate School of Business (2003-2005 and 2008-2010).
+He was the Dean of the College of Administrative Sciences and Economics during 2007–2013.
+Followed by this role, he served as vice president for Academic Affairs from 2013 till 2021.
+He served twice as Director of Graduate School of Business (2003-2005 and 2008–2010).

+He started working as a Professor of Industrial Engineering and Operations Management at Özyeğin University in March 2024 and appointed as the President of the university on July 26, 2024.